timescale/docs/use-timescale/data-tiering/tiered-data-replicas-forks.md

 or [read replicas][read-replica] running in your service.
 We call this the savings multiplication effect of Tiered Storage.

 The same applies to [forks][operations-forking], which you can use, for example, for running tests or creating dev environments.
-When creating one (or more) forks, you won’t be billed for data shared with the primary in the low-cost storage.
+When creating one (or more) forks, you won't be billed for data shared with the primary in the low-cost storage.

-If you decide to tier more data that’s not in the primary, you will pay to store it in the low-cost tier, but you will still see substantial savings by moving that data from the high-performance tier of the fork to the cheaper object storage tier.
+If you decide to tier more data that's not in the primary, you will pay to store it in the low-cost tier, but you will still see substantial savings by moving that data from the high-performance tier of the fork to the cheaper object storage tier.

 ## How this works behind the scenes